JaMo42/fmt/README.md

   - For booleans, print the first character in uppercase

+  - For Base64, print a newline every 76 characters

 - `0` Pad zeros, for integers and floats sets align to `=` and fill to `0`

 - `width` The width of the field.
 May also be given as a parameter (type `int`).